Poulpes/onboarding/README.md

 - Be sure to setup your profiles with your B&W profile picture *(see before_action ☝️)*.

 #### Email
-For external communication and various services, you'll be using your *first_name@poulpe.co*.
-You shoEmails are managed with GSuite.
+You should have received  an invitation to complete the creation of your *first_name@poulpe.co* your our Google SUEmails are managed with GSuite.

 #### Drive